tetafro/kafka-dump/README.md

 - Uses [kafka-go](https://github.com/segmentio/kafka-go) package.
 - Only works with Kafka >= v0.10.0.
 - Only works with JSON-encoded payload.
-- May take some time on start, when consuming from timestamp (not just oldest or newest), since it collects and resets offsets for all topic partitions.
+- May take some time on start, when consuming from the exact timestamp, because it collects and resets offsets for all topic partitions.

 Install
 ```sh